eddy-bryan/alchemy-aleworks/README.md

 Here, you'll discover user stories slated for future implementation in upcoming project updates.
 These stories outline prospective enhancements and potential new functionalities planned for the website:

-- As a customer, I can receive personalized recommendations based on past purchases or preferences.
+- As a customer, I can receive personalised recommendations based on past purchases or preferences.

 ## Structure